 The research home base of the Triple P – Positive Parenting Program is in Australia, at the University of Queensland’s Parenting and Family Support Centre.
-The Director of the centre is Professor Matt Sanders, who is now regarded as one of the world’s leading authorities on parenting.
+Foundation Director Professor Matt Sanders is regarded as one of the world’s leading authorities on parenting.
 Today, there are hundreds of researchers in universities and institutions around the globe contributing findings that inform the development of new Triple P programs.
 Their work means Triple P has the largest evidence base of any parenting program in the world.

 The providers who deliver Triple P to parents have been trained and accredited in Triple P and usually work for governments, agencies, institutions or as individual health practitioners.

 You can either speak with your local Triple P provider to help you decide which program is best for your needs and your family or you can use our Triple P Selector, to see what might suit best.

 As a rule of thumb, if your child has minor behaviour problems Seminar, Primary Care, Discussion Group and Group Triple P will help.
 Group Triple P is also helpful if your child has more serious behaviour problems.
 All of these programs are available for parents of teenagers as well.

 Stepping Stones Triple P is for parents of a child with a disability.

 Family Transitions Triple P is for parents going through divorce or separation.